Deep Frequency Filtering for Domain Generalization: Related Work

 \subsection{Frequency Domain Learning}

 Frequency analysis has been widely used in conventional digital image processing for decades \cite{pitas2000digital,baxes1994digital}.
 Recently, frequency-based operations, \egno, Fourier transform, set forth to be incorporated into deep learning methods for different purposes in four aspects: 1) accelerating the training or facilitating the optimization of DNNs \cite{mathieu2013fast,pratt2017fcnn,li2020falcon,prabhu2020butterfly,nair2020fast,chitsaz2020acceleration}; 2) achieving effective data augmentation \cite{yang2020fda,xu2021fourier,liu2021feddg,huang2021fsdr}; 3) learning informative representations of non-local receptive fields \cite{chi2020fast,rao2021global,yi2021contrastive,suvorov2022resolution,mao2021deep}; 4) helping analyze and understand some behaviors of DNNs \cite{yin2019fourier,xu2019training,xu2018understanding,wang2020high} as a tool.
 As introduced before, prior theoretical studies from the frequency perspective uncover that different frequency components are endowed with different priorities during training and contribute differently to the feature robustness.
-This inspires us to enhance the generalization capability of DNNs through modulating the feature components of different frequencies.
+This inspires us to enhance the generalization ability of DNNs through modulating different frequency components.